What do top, bottom, vers, and side mean?

 Frequently asked questions

-Are top, bottom, and vers fixed identities?
+Are top, bottom, vers, and side fixed identities?

 No. They usually describe recurring preferences or patterns, not permanent rules.
 People can shift over time and still use these labels in useful ways.